typesafehub/conductr-doc/src/main/play-doc/developer/AkkaAndPlay.md

 play.modules.disabled += "com.typesafe.conductr.bundlelib.play.api.ConductRLifecycleModule"
 ```

-`play.modules.enabled` is used correspondly to declare your custom lifecycle module.
+`play.modules.enabled` is used correspondingly to declare your custom lifecycle module.

 A common use-case when using Akka clustering with your Play application is to wait until a cluster is ready.
 In this case your lifecycle module should then subscribe to member up and signal to the `StatusService` within the handler: